Aasthaengg/GLIP-BLIP-Vision-Langauge-Obj-Det-VQA/README.md

 # Vision-Language Object Detection and Visual Question Answering
-This repository includes Microsoft's GLIP and Salesforce's BLIP ensembled demo for detecting objects and Visual Question Answering based on text prompts.
+This repository includes Microsoft's GLIP and Salesforce's BLIP ensembled <a href="https://gradio.app/">Gradio</a> demo for detecting objects and Visual Question Answering based on text prompts.

 <br />